 Therefore, as you peruse the wine aisle, I suggest reading the labels to find a wine described as showcasing citrus or tropical fruits for this particular sangria.

 5. Frozen pineapple is easiest, but fresh is best for garnishing your drink.

-Why do I use 7UP in my tropical piña white sangria?
+Why do I use 7UP in my piña colada white sangria?

-When I make a white sangria — like my favorite peach sangria — I typically make a simple syrup to add sweetness.
+When I make a white sangria — like this peach sangria — I typically make a simple syrup to add sweetness.
 Then I always top off my sangrias with a carbonated beverage for sparkle and fizz.
 Providing both carbonation and sweetness, we can combine those two steps by using 7UP.
-This eliminates the need to make simple syrup — though a simple process at home, it is just an unnecessary step on vacation.
-It also saves you time hunting down a simple syrup at an unfamiliar grocery store if your vacation rental or hotel suite’s kitchen isn’t outfitted with a stovetop.

 If you are packing the sangria for the beach, pour the mixture into individual reusable water bottles and pack cans of 7UP in your cooler.
 Then, at the beach, crack open a can and pour 7UP to your liking into your individual beverage.
 And enjoy!

 Sweet and fruity, this tropical-flavored cocktail is easy to prep in 15 minutes or less.
 You can chill it overnight or make it the morning of a beach day.
 Pack it in reusable water bottles and add the 7UP at the beach for sipping this pineapple-coconut-citrus sangria during spring break!